Pearl Harbor is located on the Hawaiian island of Oahu.

 For example, prior reading for you before you go to Pearl Harbor: Was the US government really that surprised by the Pearl Harbor attack?

 If you will be visiting Japan at any point in the future, then it will be especially interesting to visit the Hiroshima memorial in Japan after a visit to Pearl Harbor.
 The events of Pearl Harbor and Hiroshima are closely related.
 I found the Hiroshima museum to be emotionally powerful.
+Hiroshima is one of the must-visit places in Japan for Americans.

 Japan attacked Pearl Harbor in the US and killed 2,000+ people.